poole/hyde/_posts/en/pages/0000-01-01-submit-talk.md

 lang: en
 ---

-We are open for submissions / suggestions until at least the end of March!
+We are open for submissions / suggestions until 10th of April!
 You can suggest anything, be it a talk, a workshop, a discussion panel, a performance or anything else.

 We are also looking for mini talks (5 to 10 minutes in length) for a lightning talk session, feel free to submit any ideas you have.